 Students enrolled in the Master of Science in Athletic Training (MSAT) Program will have the opportunity to complete a variety of clinical experiences during their 6 semesters of clinical education at TCU.
-It is the goal of the MSAT Program to expose students to a diverse patient population, from gender and age demographics to socioeconomic status and different levels of athletic skill.
-Over the course of the two-year program, students will have 4 clinical immersions, including a summer field experience, in which they will have the opportunity to participate in an in-depth full-time athletic training experience, with no restrictions of in-class responsibilities (minimum 4 weeks).
+It is the goal of the MSAT Program to expose students to diverse patient populations, from gender and age demographics to socioeconomic status and different levels of athletic skill.
+Over the course of the two-year program, students will have clinical immersions, including a summer field experience, in which they will have the opportunity to participate in an in-depth full-time athletic training experience, with no restrictions of in-class responsibilities (minimum 4 weeks).
+The program may include asynchronous online education during the immersive experiences that does not detract from the nature of an immersive clinical experience.